csufeardir/overthewire_bandit_tutorial/README.md

 To navigate between different terminals, you can use arrow keys, but once again, use the combination of "ctrl+b" before to give the command to Tmux.

+Now what we're going to do is rather easy.
+In one window, we'll create echo the password of the current level to a port we choose, and in the other we're going to listen that port via "suconnect".

 Level 20 ---> Level 21 Password : gE269g2h3mw3pwgrj0Ha9Uoqen1c9DGr